 Limits are evaluated assuming the signal is constructed as a valid waveform except that the frequency is altered.
 It is important that the receiver rejects signals which are out of band while retaining sufficient bandwidth for acceptable detection performance.

 The selectivity characteristic of the radar receiver shall correspond as a minimum to the requirements for the spectrum of the emitted signal as specified in clause 4.2.1.3.2.
-It shall correspond to the requirements shown in
+It shall correspond to the requirements shown in Figure 6 of clause 5.4.2.2.

+The receiver selectivity shall be at least verified in the range of ±200 MHz from the operating frequency band i.e.from 2 500 MHz to 3 300 MHz (or from 2500 MHz to 3 100 MHz) The B-40 bandwidth shall be excluded from the receiver selectivity measurement.

+The manufacturer shall ensure that the swept frequency span encompasses all image frequencies present in the receiver design.
+If the image frequencies are not covered by the verified frequency range as defined above the range shall be extended to cover the image frequencies accordingly.
+The selectivity at the image frequencies (due to combinations between LO and the carrier frequencies) shall be at least of 40 dB (tbc).
+The manufacturer shall declare the values of the image frequencies (e.g. 2 LO – Fc, - 2 LO + Fc, - 2 LO + 3 Fc, - 4 LO + Fc, etc…).

-The receiver selectivity shall be at least verified The derivation of the receiver selectivity curve is described in clause 5.4.2.2.
+The derivation of the receiver selectivity curve is described in clause 5.4.2.2.

 Conformance